learn-co-curriculum/angular-nested-views-readme/README.md

 ## Nested View

-Imagine that we have normal setup for a web page - a header, a footer, and everything in between those change depending on what page we are on.
+Imagine that we have a normal setup for a web page - a header, a footer, and everything in between those change depending on what page we are on.
 This is great for most cases - we can swap between different pages such as home, about, contact, etc.

 But what if we want to have a settings page, with multiple different pages for us to look at?
 We might want to be able to edit profile information, but also change our notification preferences or even have a "delete your account page".